Chenlovets/MenuServe/README.md

 # CMU-17637 Web Application Development

-A web application for a chain of restaurants where customers place orders, staff fulfil orders and managers coordinate menu and supervise personnel.
+A web application desinged for a chain of restaurants where customers place orders, staff fulfil orders and managers coordinate menu and supervise personnel.

 ### NOTE: